Eric-Oliveira-ds/face_emotion_detector/README.md

 # face_emotion_detector
-Use computervision for detect face emotion and send feedbacks for users.
+Use computer vision for detect face emotion and send feedbacks for users.